Tuesday, September 7, 2010

 Entry Level Digital SLR: An entry level or beginners digital slr is one for first time buyers.
 These type of SLRs have easier to use controls for those transitioning from point and shoot cameras.
 Today, even the entry level SLRs are loaded with features previously only on higher priced SLRs.

 Ultrasonic Sensor Cleaning: A really nice feature that is now built into almost all DSLRs is an ultrasonic cleaning system.
 It will shake off most dust that may accumulate on the imaging sensor automatically.
-Most new SLRs have this feature.

 Built-in Flash: Most digital SLRs have a built in flash (They pop-up from the top of the camera).
 An exception is the very high end SLRs such as many of the Full Frame SLRs.
 They use a professional external flash unit that mounts on the top of the camera.